 Hangang Ferry Cruise

-There is always something about being able to experience dark space around you and viewing the twinkling lights from afar on the water.
-The Hangang River Ferry Evening Cruise began in 1986 and has been traversing the Hangang River as it runs through Seoul since then.
+There is always something about being able to experience the dark space around you and viewing the twinkling lights from afar on the water.
+The Hangang River Ferry Evening Cruise began in 1986 and had been traversing the Hangang River as it runs through Seoul since then.
 You can enjoy the astonishing and stunning nighttime view on board as a Hangang ferry passenger.

 Pojang Macha Tent Bars (포장 마차)